 Unlike Philadelphia, Baltimore and Minneapolis/St. Paul, occupancy in San Antonio has remained at relatively low levels over the past 10 years, averaging 92.9% over that period.
 Over the past five years, occupancy in the Alamo City metro has remained around 93% to 94%.
 Rent growth levels have shown remarkable consistency over the past 10 years, averaging 2.2% over that time.
 The majority of increases have landed in the 2% to 3% range.
 Even in the recession, rent contractions were very limited and short-lived.

-Also known for stability – and recently for low risk – is San Diego.
+Also know for stability – and recently for low risk – is San Diego.
 Occupancy in San Diego has remained tight, with rates ranging from 96% to 97% over the past 10 years.
 Averaging 3.0% over the past decade, annual rent growth has trended a little higher than in Philadelphia, Baltimore, Minneapolis/St. Paul and San Antonio.
 However, San Diego has diverged from its slow-and-steady patterns recently.
 Similar to other markets in Southern California, San Diego has seen uncharacteristically strong rent growth over the past three years.
 In fact, San Diego’s performances averaged 6.0% during that period.

 San Diego’s historical stability comes from the presence of military, defense and education institutions.
 Recent growth comes, in part, from the presence of technology, aerospace and life sciences industries.
 Demographic characteristics provide additional tailwinds.
 San Diego’s population grew 6.2% from 2010 to 2015, faster than the national average (3.9%).
 However, San Diego’s population is significantly younger than the U.S. overall, with roughly a quarter being between 20 and 34 years old.